Hugo Sperrle: Battle of the Atlantic

 The situation reached a climax in 1944.
 Kessler joined Karl Dönitz in outlining the hopeless military situation facing his Atlantic command.
 Göring was sensitive to criticism of the Luftwaffe in front of Hitler, and hastily removed him from command on 7 February 1944.
 The command was disbanded officially three weeks later.
 The remnants were subsumed into X. Fliegerkorps.
 From 19 February to April 1944, there was a virtual absence of Luftwaffe reconnaissance over the Atlantic.
 Atlantic operations continued until 13 August 1944, when the headquarters of II.
-Fliegerkorps evacuated their Atlantic base at Mont-de-Marsan, despite contrary order's from Sperrle's staff once the German Western Front began to collapse.
+Fliegerkorps evacuated their Atlantic base at Mont-de-Marsan, despite contrary orders from Sperrle's staff once the German Western Front began to collapse.